$H^\infty$-calculus for the Dirichlet Laplacian on conical domains: The Poisson equation on conical domains

 As a consequence of our analysis in Section~\ref{sec:Laplace:hom}, we obtain the following theorem on the (higher order) regularity of the Poisson equation with zero Dirichlet boundary condition on $\calD$ within the scale of Krylov-Kondratiev type weighted Sobolev spaces $H^s_{p,\Theta,\theta}(\calD)$ introduced in Section~\ref{sec:Krylov:Kondratiev}.
-It generalizes~\cite[Theorem~4.1(ii)]{cioicalicht2024sobolevspacesmixedweights}, where only the case $p=2$ has been considered.
+It generalises~\cite[Theorem~4.1(ii)]{cioicalicht2024sobolevspacesmixedweights}, where only the case $p=d=2$ has been considered.
+As before, also in this section, $\calD=\calD_\Omega$ is a cone of the form~\eqref{eq:D:convention}, where $\Omega\subseteq S^{d-1}$ is a domain, such that $\overline{\Omega}\subsetneq S^{d-1}$.
+As in Section~\ref{sec:Dirichlet-Laplacian}, we additionally assume that $\Omega$ admits a $C^2$-boundary.
+We denote the Dirichlet Laplace--Beltrami operator on $\Omega$ by $\Delta_\Dir^\Omega$ and we write $(\lambda_n)_{n\in\N}$ for the ordered sequence of the eigenvalues of $-\Delta_\Dir^{\Omega}$.